Ines Eichmüller: Political career

 Eichmüller is an active member of the European Young Decision Makers Initiative of the Inter-European Forum on Population and Development on Sexual and Reproductive Rights and Health.
 She worked on the staff of Claudia Stamm during her tenure as the Gender Equality Spokeswoman for the Alliance 90/The Greens in the Landtag of Bavaria.
 She was a founding member of the Green Youth Bavaria, the official youth organization of the Alliance 90/The Greens, and served as the spokesperson for the Bavarian regional association at the state level of the organization from 1998 to 2000.
 Eichmüller coordinated the association's specialist forum for equality and, from March 2003 to May 2005, she served as the national spokesperson for the Green Youth.
 She previously served as the district chairwoman of the Alliance 90/The Greens in Nuremberg from 2000 to 2002.
 In 2003 she was a candidate in the Nuremberg city council elections.
 In 2004 she was appointed as a member of the Presidium of the Federal Women's Council of Alliance 90/The Greens, serving in that capacity until 2010.
 In 2009 she was the spokeswoman for the Gostenhof branch of the Alliance 90/The Greens.

 Her political work has been focused on gender equality, LGBTQ rights, environmental policy, human rights, and non-violent and peaceful diplomatic negotiations.
 Since 2013 she has been active in fundraising for causes working to end violence against women and girls.

 Personal life

-Eichmüller is married to the politician Tessa Ganserer, but reportedly the couple has separated.
-They have two sons.
+Eichmüller is married to the politician Tessa Ganserer and they have two sons.